Strafe153/GamingStore/README.md

 * `FluentAssertions` for assertions

 ## How To Use?
-1. Sign in as a new user
+1. Sign Up
-2. Log in
+2. Log In
 3. Try things out

 > **NOTE!** To see advanced features, log in with "admin" as username and "qwerty" as password.